grodz21/gridtalk/README.md

 # Gridtalk

 Gridtalk is a message board / forum capstone project.
-Emphasizing server side programming for the backend course.
+Emphasizing server side programming for Thinkful's backend course.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+All needed files are included in the package.json.
+Fork this project, download it to your machine and run npm install.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites